 “Perfect love casts out fear.
-If fear exists, then there is not perfect love.
-But: Only perfect love exist.
-If there is fear, it produces a state that does not exist”
+If fear exists, then there is no perfect love.
+But Only perfect love exists.
+If there is fear, it produces a state that does not exist.”

 A Course in Miracles